SoftwareBrothers/adminjs-dev/docs-src/home.md

 Tutorials can be divided into 3 parts:

 1. **Setup AdminBro in your app.**
-  - {@tutorial 00-installation-instructions} - adding AdminBro to your already existing project
+  - {@tutorial installation-instructions} - adding AdminBro to your already existing project
-  - {@tutorial 01-example} - starting from scratch with an example AdminBro application
+  - {@tutorial example} - starting from scratch with an example AdminBro application
-  - {@tutorial 03-passing-resources} - adding resources to the sidebar of AdminBro
+  - {@tutorial passing-resources} - adding resources to the sidebar of AdminBro
 2. **Customize how resources behave**
-  - {@tutorial 04-customizing-resources} - how to use {@link ResourceOptions} to modify how resources
+  - {@tutorial customizing-resources} - how to use {@link ResourceOptions} to modify how resources
-  - {@tutorial 05-actions} - adding custom actions to resources.
+  - {@tutorial actions} - adding custom actions to resources.
 3. **Customize how resources and entire AdminBro looks**
-  - {@tutorial 06-writing-react-components}
+  - {@tutorial writing-react-components}
-  - {@tutorial 07-custom-dashboard}
+  - {@tutorial custom-dashboard}
 4. **Secure AdminBro**
-  - {@tutorial 08-rbac}
+  - {@tutorial rbac}

 ### Step 2.
 Get familiar with all the options you can pass to AdminBro